PippoGot/PRJ_Manager_2020/CLASS_DESCRIPTION.md

 # UIMainWindow.py <- ui_main_window.ui

-TO INTEGRATE "addHardwareToArchive" IN TO HARDWARE EDITOR PAGE TO INTEGRATE "removeBeforeMorph" IN TO "morphHardware" TO CHANGE "addPart" AND "addLeafPart" TO SUIT THE NEW SIGNAL EMITTED FROM THE COMPONENT EDITOR TO CHANGE "addHardwareToList" TO SUIT THE NEW SIGNAL EMITTED FROM THE HARDWARE SELECTOR
+TO INTEGRATE "removeBeforeMorph" IN TO "morphHardware"

 Main application window.
 It should be responsible for all of the actions performable inside the application. contains the different application pages and the actions.
 Should also contains all the globally used models.